-When a recipient passes through funding to a subrecipient, competitive procurement requirements may apply to the subrecipient.
-Typically, this requirement would apply to any subrecipient which performs primary project activities normally performed by the recipient directly.
-In such circumstances, the procurement process of the subrecipient should meet Federal requirements contained in the FTA Master Agreement, including Buy America, debarment and suspension, and lobbying requirements.
-Furthermore, a recipient needs to have a mechanism to ensure subrecipient compliance.
+When a recipient passes through funding to a subrecipient, procurement requirements may apply to the subrecipient.
+In such circumstances, the procurement process of the subrecipient should meet Federal requirements contained in the Uniform Administrative Requirements and the FTA Master Agreement, including Buy America, debarment and suspension, and lobbying requirements.
+The recipient needs to have a mechanism to ensure subrecipient compliance.